jlneal/choragen/docs/requests/change-requests/todo/CR-20251206-003-mcp-server-orchestration.md

 ## What

-Create an MCP (Model Context Protocol) server that enables control agents to orchestrate implementation agent sessions programmatically.
+Create a custom agent runner that enables control agents to delegate tasks to implementation agents via direct API calls (Anthropic/OpenAI).
+The MCP server exposes a `task:delegate` tool that spawns an impl agent subprocess.

 ---